Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 iDOO Seed Pods – Do You Need Them?

 Nope!
-I bought seeds and planted them and had success with everything I bought.
+I bought seeds from a hardware store, planted them, and had success with everything I bought.

 If you’re searching for iDOO hydroponic growing seeds, they have them, but you don’t necessarily need to buy them.

-When I bought my first hydroponic garden, I added an herb garden starter kit just to get me going.
+When I bought my first hydroponic garden, I added a fresh herbs starter kit just to get me going.

 If I had this to do over again, I would just purchase exactly what I wanted to grow.
 I didn’t have success with everything that came with the herb starter kit.

-I replanted some of the seeds and had success on the second try with the exception of cilantro.
+I replanted some of the seeds and had success on the second try except cilantro.
 Maybe I just needed to wait longer.
 I’m not very patient.

 iDOO Hydroponic Garden Sweet Banana Peppers